uwescience/myria-docs/myriaX.markdown

 [SQLite](http://www.sqlite.org/), which is already pre-installed on many systems.
 Later, we will show how to execute queries that read data from HDFS or the local file system.
+XXX ADD LINK TO EXAMPLE THAT USES HDFS XXX

 To start a local MyriaX deployment, take the following steps: